SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 - Data type: The data type is automatically `CAST` to the closest inferred type.

 ### Default casting

-for their transformations.
-Prophecy automatically handles the necessary data casting.

 Prophecy automatically adds a `CAST` to any column you add from a nested type.
 By default, the column is cast using the standard `CAST(x AS y)` syntax.